Travel.State.Gov > International Travel > Country Information > Cambodia International Travel Information

 Tourists and business travelers may also obtain a Cambodian visa at the airports in Phnom Penh, Siem Reap, and at all major border crossings.
 Cambodian immigration officials at airports now collect fingerprints upon entry using an inkless, electronic process.
 You will need two passport-sized (4cm by 6cm) photographs and a passport valid for a minimum of six months beyond the date of entry into Cambodia.

 If you remain in Cambodia beyond the date of your authorized stay, Cambodian immigration officials will impose a fine of $10 per day overstayed.
-In cases of excessive overstays, you may be arrested for violating immigration laws, and detained as you undergo official deportation proceedings at your own expense.
+In cases of excessive overstays, you may be arrested for violating immigration laws and detained as you undergo official deportation proceedings at your own expense.
 Deportation from Cambodia may result in your being prohibited from reentering Cambodia in the future.
-You should contact the nearest embassy or consulate of Cambodia or visit the Embassy of the Kingdom of Cambodia website for the most current visa information.
+You should contact the nearest Cambodian embassy or consulate, or visit the Embassy of the Kingdom of Cambodia website for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Cambodia.

 The Department of State is concerned that individuals and groups may be planning terrorist actions against U.S. citizens and interests, as well as at sites frequented by Westerners in Southeast Asia.
 See Department of State’s Worldwide Caution.
 Extremist groups in Southeast Asia have transnational capabilities to carry out attacks against locations where Westerners congregate.
-U.S. citizens residing in, or traveling to, Cambodia should therefore exercise caution in clubs, discos, bars, restaurants, hotels, places of worship, schools, outdoor recreation venues, tourist areas, beach resorts, and other places frequented by foreigners.
+Although the extremist threat in Cambodia is considered low and terrorist attacks are not common, U.S. citizens residing in, or traveling to, Cambodia should exercise caution in clubs, discos, bars, restaurants, hotels, places of worship, schools, outdoor recreation venues, tourist areas, beach resorts, and other places frequented by foreigners.
 U.S. citizens should remain vigilant with regard to their personal security and avoid police action, crowds, and demonstrations.
-During political standoffs in November 2015 and again in May 2016, authorities deployed armed commando units; political violence broke out at the National Assembly in October 2015, injuring two lawmakers.
-Even demonstrations intended to be peaceful can quickly escalate into violence without warning as seen in January 2014 when several people were killed by security forces.
-National elections are scheduled for July 2018.
-Domestic political conflicts and anti-American rhetoric by officials may raise the overall tensions in the country.
-Although the Embassy has no specific information regarding any planned demonstrations or security issues at this time, we urge all U.S. citizens to exercise caution.
-Even demonstrations or events intended to be peaceful can turn confrontational and possibly escalate into violence without warning.

 Land mines and unexploded ordnance are found in remote rural areas throughout Cambodia, and especially in Battambang, Banteay Meanchey, Pursat, Siem Reap, and Kampong Thom provinces.
 Travelers in these regions should never walk in forested areas or even in dry rice paddies without a local guide.
 Areas around small bridges on secondary roads are particularly dangerous.
 Travelers should not touch anything that resembles a mine or unexploded ordnance; they should notify the Cambodia Mine Action Center at 012-800-473/023-995-437.

-The most common type of theft is “snatch and grab” robbery, and anything that can be quickly grabbed is at risk: cameras, jewelry, purses, backpacks, mobile phones, etc. Exercise caution and keep belongings out of sight if you travel via “tuk-tuk,” as passengers in these open-air vehicles have been targeted by thieves.
+The most common type of theft is “snatch and grab” robbery, and anything that can be quickly grabbed is at risk: cameras, jewelry, purses, backpacks, mobile phones, etc. Exercise caution, and keep belongings out of sight if you travel via “tuk-tuk,” as passengers in these open-air vehicles have been targeted by thieves.
 If walking along the street, make yourself less of a target by carrying bags or items in your hand or on the shoulder that is furthest from the street.
 If someone attempts to rob you, you should surrender your valuables immediately, since any perceived resistance may be met with physical violence, including lethal force.
 The U.S. Embassy has received reports of violent robberies escalating into fatalities.
-In September 2013, a U.S. citizen resident in Cambodia was shot in the leg during an armed robbery.
-In October 2013, a U.S. citizen tourist was killed on the tourist island of Koh Rong off the coast of Sihanoukville.
-In April 2014, a Dutch resident and her young child were stabbed to death after an intruder entered her home attempting to steal a bicycle.

-Pickpockets, some of whom are beggars, are present in the markets and at the tourist sites.
+Pickpockets, some who are masquerading as beggars, are present in the markets and at the tourist sites.
 Sometimes they may act overly friendly, placing their hand on your shoulder or back to distract you in order to pick your pocket.

 To avoid the risk of theft or confiscation of original documents, the U.S. Embassy advises its personnel and all U.S. citizens traveling to, or residing in, Cambodia to carry photocopies of their U.S. passport, driver's license, and other important documents and to leave the originals in a hotel safe or other secure place.
 The U.S. Embassy advises citizens not to give their passport as collateral for motorcycle rentals, hotels, etc. Local police rarely investigate reports of crime against tourists, and travelers should not expect to recover stolen items.
 It has also been reported that some police stations charge foreigners between $20 and $100 to file a police report.